qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

 Build QIR SDK image with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The QIR SDK 2.0 is a collection of components that enable you to develop robotic features on Qualcomm Linux releases.
+The QIR SDK 2.0 is a collection of components that let you develop robotic features on Qualcomm Linux releases.
 The ``meta-qcom-extras`` layer enables source compilation of select components, which are otherwise available as binaries.
 For more details, see `QIR SDK 2.0 User Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-265>`__.

 .. note:: Before you begin, clone the respective firmware for QIR SDK, for example, ``qualcomm-linux-spf-1-0_ap_standard_oem_nm-qirpsdk``.

-1. Download QIR SDK layers, Qualcomm Yocto, and supporting layers with
+1. Download QIR SDK layers, Qualcomm Yocto, and supporting layers with extras.
+For the ``<manifest release tag>``, ``<meta-qcom-extras release tag>``, and ``<meta-qcom-qim-product-sdk release tag>`` information, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240626095531/>`__.
-   extras:

    .. container:: nohighlight